The Clear Edge

 • System validated: Yes

-Critical realization: She didn’t need a website.
-She didn’t need a portfolio site.
-She needed to be where conversion problems were being discussed, with a simple offer that solved one specific problem well.
+She realized she didn’t need a website or a portfolio.
+She needed to show up where conversion problems were being discussed, with a simple offer that solved one specific problem well.

 Week 1-2: The Niche Decision

-Katarina had 3 completed projects.
-All were conversion audits for early-stage SaaS companies.
-The pattern was clear, but she was tempted to stay broad: “I can do any UX work for anyone who needs it.”
+Katarina had three completed projects, all conversion audits for early-stage SaaS companies.
+The pattern was clear, but she was still tempted to stay broad: “I can do any UX work for anyone who needs it.”

 She ran the math on staying a generalist vs. going a specialist.